neo-project/neo-devpack-dotnet/docs/7-basic-concepts.md

 > }
 > ```
 >
-> In this example, `Main`, `Add`, and `Subtract` are all valid entry points.
-The `Main` method acts as a dispatcher, allowing callers to specify which operation to perform.
+> In this example, `Add` and `Subtract` are all valid entry points.
 >
 > *end example*

 Unlike traditional C# applications, smart contracts are not directly executed by users.
-Instead, users interact with smart contracts by building and submitting transactions to the Neo blockchain.
+Instead, users interact with smart contracts by submitting transactions to the Neo blockchain.
 These transactions specify which contract to invoke, which method to call, and what parameters to pass.

-The execution environment can access the smart contract's entry points regardless of their declared accessibility.
-However, it's a best practice to declare all entry points as `public` to clearly indicate their intended use.
+Entry points in a Neo smart contract must be declared as `public`.
+They can be either instance methods or static methods.
+The execution environment will only recognize public methods as valid entry points, regardless of whether they are static or not.

+Example:

 ## 7.2 Smart Contract Termination